matomo-org/matomo-sdk-ios/README.md

 }

-// Track custom events when users interacts with the app [[PiwikTracker sharedInstance] sendEventWithCategory:@"Documentary" action:@"Play" nane:@"Thrive" value:@8.0];
+// Track custom events when users interacts with the app [[PiwikTracker sharedInstance] sendEventWithCategory:@"Documentary" action:@"Play" name:@"Thrive" value:@8.0];

 // Measure exceptions and errors after the app gone live [[PiwikTracker sharedInstance] sendExceptionWithDescription:@"Ops, got and error" isFatal:NO];

-// Track when users interact with various social networks.
-[[PiwikTracker sharedInstance] sendSocialInteraction:@"Like" target:@"cat.png" forNetwork:@"Facebook"];
+// Track when users interact with various social networks [[PiwikTracker sharedInstance] sendSocialInteraction:@"Like" target:@"cat.png" forNetwork:@"Facebook"];

 // Measure the most popular keywords used for different search operations in the app